Skip to the main content.

 4 min read

-Using The Inuit Perspective to Successfully Lead a School
+Using the Inuit Perspective to Successfully Lead a School

 Looking for an adventure five years ago, I travelled to a small Inuit community in Nunavut.
 I quickly discovered teaching Inuit children is a rich, rewarding, and learner-filled experience incomparable to past education I have experienced.
 Seeing first-hand the positive impact the Inuit culture had on the school was eye-opening.
 As I returned from my first field trip of berry picking, eating and making bannock on the land as a “Southern Outsider”, I had the privilege of witnessing Inuit students learning in a culturally respectful way.

 From that simple field trip, I had an epiphany!
 I learned instantly that for my students their culture was of paramount importance.
 I understood students are in an optimal learning experience when they were able to immerse themselves in cultural experiences.
 I realized that by allowing myself to become immersed in the Inuit perspective, I would be a more successful teacher and leader in my school.
-The purpose of this article is to describe the characteristics of Inuit worldview and explain how components of this perspective align with effective school leadership.
+The purpose of this article is to describe the characteristics of the Inuit worldview and explain how components of this perspective align with effective school leadership.

 Traditional Inuit Leadership